sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-2.md

 `OriginalPatternVisitor` in `lib/pattern-visitor.d.ts`, just like we did for `make.d.ts` in shelljs.
 But when you're just getting started, sometimes you just want to put a temporary type in place.
 You can add the real thing later.
-Here's what I did:
+Here's what you can do:

 1. Create `types.d.ts` at the root of typescript-eslint-parser.
 2. Add the following code: